riccardo-df/aggTrees/README.md

 predict(tree, data.frame(X))
 ```

 Now we have a whole sequence of optimal groupings.
 We can pick the grouping associated with our preferred granularity level and run some analysis.
 First, we would like to get standard errors for the GATEs.
 This is achieved by estimating via OLS appropriate linear models using the honest sample.
 Then, we can assess whether we find systematic heterogeneity by testing a bunch of hypotheses.
-First, we can use the standard errors to construct a finite-sample F statistic for carrying out a Wald-test-based comparison between a model and a linearly restricted model to test whether GATEs in each leaf are the same.
-Second, we can fit a new linear model to estimate and make inference about the difference between each GATE and the smallest GATE (check `help(inference_aggtree)` to see the new model).
+For example, we can use the standard errors to test the hypotheses that the GATEs are different across all pairs of leaves.
+Here, we adjust p-values to account for multiple hypotheses testing using Holm's procedure.
 Additionally, we can investigate the driving mechanisms by computing the average characteristics of the units in each group.
 All of this is done by the `inference_aggtree` function.

 ```
 ## Inference with 4 groups.
 results <- inference_aggtree(groupings, n_groups = 4)

-summary(results$model_gates) # Coefficient of leafk is GATE in k-th leaf. results$gates_all_equal # We reject the null that all GATEs are equal.
+summary(results$model) # Coefficient of leafk is GATE in k-th leaf. results$gates_all_equal # We reject the null that all GATEs are equal.

-summary(results$model_diff) # leafk is difference between k-th GATE and smallest GATE. results$gates_diff_smallest # GATEs are significantly different from GATE in leaf 1. print(results, table = "diff")
+results$gates_diff_pairs$gates_diff # GATEs differences.
+results$gates_diff_pairs$holm_pvalues # leaves 1-2 not statistically different.

+## LATEX.
+print(results, table = "diff")
 print(results, table = "avg_char")
 ```